Acktarius/oc-nvidia/README.md

 `sudo chmod 755 oc-nvidia.sh`

+## Run

-oc-nvidia is a bash script which can be launch as a service to setup overclock pre mining operation.
+oc-nvidia is a bash script to setup overclock pre mining operation.

 `sudo ./oc-nvidia.sh`

+you can call specific setting for a coin ie. :

+`sudo ./oc-nvidia.sh CCX`

+you can reset with :
+`sudo ./oc-nvidia.sh reset`

-the value will be picked from oc_settings.txt file
+the value will be picked from oc_settings.txt file *(oc_settings.txt files provided in this repo are for a 9 cards rig)*

 *a* ***-1*** *value will get ignored*
 * power limit in W :
 `plv`
 * core clock offset :
-  cclkov`
+  `cclkov`
 * memory clock offset :
 `mclkov`
 * fan speed for a two fan gpu in % :